 Benefits are payable over the retirees' lives in the form of a monthly annuity.
-A member may elect an unreduced benefit or any of seven options at retirement.
-The options are as follows:
+A member may elect the maximum benefit (unreduced benefit which ceases upon the member's death) or any of the following six other options at retirement:

 - 1. At death, their beneficiary will receive a lump-sum payment based on the present value of the member's annuity account balance. - 2.
 At death, their beneficiary will receive a life annuity equal to the member's reduced retirement balance.
-The named beneficiary may not be changed after the retirement (or DROP) effective date with the exception that any retiree may remove a former spouse as a beneficiary of any benefits paid or payable to the former spouse from this system, provided the former spouse consents to such removal and the consent is evidenced by a certified court order issued in connection with a divorce proceeding relative to the retiree and former spouse. - 3.
-At death, their beneficiary will receive a life annuity equal to 1⁄2 of the member's reduced retirement balance.
 The named beneficiary may not be changed after the retirement (or DROP) effective date with the exception that any retiree may remove a former spouse as a beneficiary of any benefits paid or payable to the former spouse from this system, provided the former spouse consents to such removal and the consent is evidenced by a certified court order issued in connection with a divorce proceeding relative to the retiree and former spouse.

-- 4. Any other benefit certified by the actuary and approved by the Board of Trustees that will be equivalent in value to the member's retirement allowance.
+- 3. At death, their beneficiary will receive a life annuity equal to 1⁄2 of the member's reduced retirement balance.
+The named beneficiary may not be changed after the retirement (or DROP) effective date with the exception that any retiree may remove a former spouse as a beneficiary of any benefits paid or payable to the former spouse from this system, provided the former spouse consents to such removal and the consent is evidenced by a certified court order issued in connection with a divorce proceeding relative to the retiree and former spouse. - 4.
+Any other benefit certified by the actuary and approved by the Board of Trustees that will be equivalent in value to the member's retirement allowance.
 This option limits the beneficiary to a spouse and/or minor children or handicapped children. - 5.
 The member can select a reduced option 2 benefit.
-However, if the beneficiary predeceases the retiree, the benefit will convert to the maximum.
+However, if the beneficiary predeceases the retiree, the retiree's benefit will convert to the maximum.
 This option limits the beneficiary to a spouse and/or minor children or handicapped children. - 6.
 The member can select a reduced option 3 benefit.
-However, if the beneficiary predeceases the retiree, the benefit will convert to the maximum.
-This option limits the beneficiary to a spouse and/or minor children or handicapped children. - 7.
-The member can select to receive a guaranteed 2.5% COLA (cost of living adjustment) every year beginning when the member reaches age 55.
+However, if the beneficiary predeceases the retiree, the retiree's benefit will convert to the maximum.
+This option limits the beneficiary to a spouse and/or minor children or handicapped children.

+Members that select the maximum option, or options 2 or 3 from above, can elect to receive a guaranteed 2.5% COLA (cost of living adjustment) every year beginning when the member reaches age 55.
 In exchange for this COLA, the member takes an actuarially-reduced benefit upon retirement.